obsidianmd/obsidian-help/en/Obsidian Sync/Troubleshoot Obsidian Sync.md

 > [!tip]
 > To find when conflicts have happened, you can search for "Merging conflicted file" in **Settings** → **Sync** → **Sync activity** → **View**.

-## Obsidian Sync deleted a note I just created in two devices!?!
+# Obsidian Sync deleted a note I just created on two devices

-Generally, Obsidian merges the content of notes in different devices.
+Generally, Obsidian Sync tries to [[#Conflict resolution|resolve conflicts]] between devices by merging the content of the conflicting notes.

-There is one exception.
-Assume a note is present in device A and synchronized to the remote vault.
-You then create the same note in device B. If the creation time in device B is within 3 minutes of the last syncronization time of device B, the version of device A wins (there's no merge).
-A copy of what was in device B originally is kept within file recovery plugin data.
+Unfortunately, merging conflicting notes can cause issues for users who open automatically generated daily notes on startup.
+To address this, Obsidian Sync adds an exception for when two notes were created on separate devices within a few minutes from each other.

-This special case was introduced to support people who open daily notes at startup with automatically generated templates.
+In this case, Obsidian Sync keeps the first note without merging the second one.
+You can still recover the second note using [[File recovery]].

 ## What does the `vault limit exceeded` error mean?